 I am also a photographer who loves being in nature—whether in the mountains, by the water, or in the woods.
 I try to capture the beauty in moments and details that often go unnoticed.

-Please find a full list of my publications on Google Scholar.
+Please find a full list of my publications.

-Please find more photos on my Instagram account @jozagermann.
+Please find more photos on my photography website (currently only in German).